mv686/coivd_emissions/README.md

 ## Installation

-Ensure you have Python 3.8.6 installed.
-If not, you can download it from the [official Python website](https://www.python.org/downloads/).
+This project was developed and thoroughly tested using Python 3.8.6.
+While it is designed to work with this version, there's a good chance it will also be compatible with other Python 3.x versions.
+You can download it from the [official Python website](https://www.python.org/downloads/).

 To install the required libraries, run the following command in your terminal or command prompt: